 Things to Consider

 If you’ve made it this far into the article, it’s safe to say that you are heavily weighing the decision to attend a coding bootcamp.
 This section is not meant to discourage you from furthering your education, it’s meant to remind you of a few things you should do before you leap into your new coding career.
 First, it’s important to recognize what you want to achieve by learning to code.
 While many people get into the tech industry for the money and stability, that can’t be your only reason for making the change.
-Finding something real to motivate you is the key to succeeding within your coding education.
+Finding something real to motivate you is the key to succeeding within your coding education whether that’s through a bootcamp or computer science degree at a university.
 Whether it’s your family, app idea, willingness to take over the world, or just plain ole’ ambition; you must find something to keep you going even when you would like to give up.
 In addition to finding your motivation, it’s important to consider what you can afford when looking at prospective coding bootcamps.
 Are you able to pay the entire tuition upfront?
 Unfortunately, many people do not have this luxury, which is why ISAs (Income Share Agreements) work so well for many coding bootcamp attendees.
 Are you comfortable utilizing an ISA to fund your education?
 You can also shop around and view the terms of each individual coding bootcamp’s ISAs to decide which one has the best educational value at the best dollar amount for you.
 Lastly, it’s important to visualize where you want to be once you graduate your coding bootcamp.
 If you see yourself working for a major tech corporation, then you can take specific steps early on in your education to learn the company’s preferred coding languages and build your portfolio surrounding the company’s preferences.
 Additionally, if you’d like to build your own app or become a CEO, some coding bootcamps are great for networking and meeting new people.
 Before attending a coding bootcamp, it’s important to take the time to do your research as this could save you time, money, and heartache in the long run.